sig-gis/Liberia_NSC_ForestMonitoringTraining/07_intro_GEE/01_intro.md

 ## What is Google Earth Engine?

-“A planetary-scale platform for Earth science data & analysis”.

-Google Earth Engine combines a multi-petabyte catalog of satellite imagery and geospatial datasets with planetary-scale analysis capabilities.
-Scientists, researchers, and developers use Earth Engine to detect changes, map trends, and quantify differences on the Earth's surface.
-Earth Engine is now available for commercial use, and remains free for academic and research use.
+GEE combines a multi-petabyte catalog of satellite imagery and geospatial datasets with planetary-scale analysis capabilities.
+We use GEE to detect changes, map trends, and quantify differences on the Earth's surface.
+GEE is available for commercial use, but remains free for academic and research use.

-The processing infrastructure automatically parallelizes analysis across many processors on many computers in Google data centers.
-That results in reduction of processing times by orders of magnitude through the use of cloud-based and distributed computing power.
+The processing infrastructure automatically parallelizes analysis across many processors on many computers in Google data centers, reducing  processing times by orders of magnitude.
 In addition, the data is all centralized in the cloud.

 <img align="center" src="../images/intro-gee/fig1.png" vspace="10" width="600">

 <font size=2> Source: Google </font>

-Goals:

-"Our mission is to organize the world's geospatial information and make it universally accessible and useful."

-- Facilitate
-- Scalable, script sharing
-- Access to all

-Focused on current problems:

-- Logging
-- Disasters
-- Climate change
-- Drought
-- Diseases
-- Sustainability

 ### Advantages over traditional desktop software
 GEE provides a friendly interface to explore, retrieve and visualize (zoom/pan) satellite imagery without the need to download data, saving us time, disk storage space and network resources.
 Satellite products usually consist of heavy files in raster (tiff, hd5, etc.) or vectorial (kml, shapefile, xlm, etc.) formats.